mat/besticon/Readme.markdown

 size      | 120             | Desired **minimum** icon size | required
 formats   | png,ico         | Comma-separated list of accepted image formats: png, ico, gif | `png,ico,gif`
 fallback\_icon\_url   | *HTTP image URL*         | If provided, a redirect to this image will be returned in case no suitable icon could be found.
 This overrides the default fallback image behaviour.  |
-colorize\_letters | *flag* | If provided, letter icons will be colored arbitrarily, rather than be grey, when no color can be found for any icon.
+fallback\_icon\_color | ff0000 | If provided, letter icons will be colored with the hex value provided, rather than be grey, when no color can be found for any icon.

 #### Examples